 Secondly, less attention went out to evaluate whether the assumptions found in the information reduction theory and corroborated in fields with similar dynamics (e.g. in Prytz et al. 2018) extend to the CSI domain.

 The present research aims to examine whether eye movements between expert and novice CSIs differ, whether eye movements can be used to classify expert and novice CSIs, and whether such classification depends on the task (real world eye tracking, on-screen crime scene investigation, or a change detection task).
 Central to this thesis are the premises found in the Information-reduction theory.
-Based on the information reduction theory we expect that experts show shorter durations on task irrelevant areas and longer fixations on task relevant areas.
+Based on the information reduction theory (reference) we expect that experts show shorter durations on task irrelevant areas and longer fixations on task relevant areas (evidence and exit & entry points).
 Another objective of this research is to evaluate whether eye movements of experts and novices contain enough information to distinguish between the two groups by applying machine learning techniques.

 The overall goal is to contribute to our understanding of what constitutes an expert in the field of CSI in terms of eye movement parameters, possibly leading to the objective evaluation of skills and improved training of novices by the means of gaze behavior.